sashak510/BoardRoom/README.md

-# 🏛️ AI Startup Advisory BoardRoom
+# 🏛️ Startup Advisory BoardRoom

 A web application that simulates a live boardroom meeting between AI advisor personas, discussing monetisation strategies for startup directors.
 The advisors provide diverse perspectives while maintaining focus on business, technology, and entrepreneurship.